maryams/training/README.md

 When delivering training consider:
 - Not everything can be written for reference.
 Be over-prepared.
+    - Let the README for each specific training project be written as losely as possible.
 - Teach best practice from the very beginning.
 (To this end - know best practice).